1EdTech/casa-protocol/protocol.md

 If a payload meets the `AdjOutFilter` constraints, then it will be provided in the response to queries from `AdjOutPeer` nodes.

+For more information on this routine, see the [FILTER-OUT](#filter-out) internal routine subsection.

-### AdjOutTransform
+### AdjOutTranslate

-When preparing an HTTP response to an `AdjOutPeer` node, the last step before delivery is passing each payload through `AdjOutTransform`, which maps human-readable names configured by the peer into machine-readable attribute UUIDs.
+When preparing an HTTP response to an `AdjOutPeer` node, the last step before delivery is passing each payload through `AdjOutTranslate`, which maps human-readable names configured by the peer into machine-readable attribute UUIDs.
 This operation affects both the `original` attribute of the payload and all entries in the `journal` attribute of the payload.

 If there is no mapping for a human-readable name, and it is not of UUID form, then it should be discarded during this translation phase; however, if a name is already in UUID form and no mapping exists for it, then it should not be affected by this process.
 Consequently, a regular expression match conforming to RFC 4122 must be used to determine if translation is required on an attribute.